cowwoc/jace/readme.txt

 - Class Verbose now takes Verbose::ComponentType as input instead of String
 - Dropped support for old versions of Visual C++.
 We now only support Visual Studio 2008.
 - Renamed package jace.peergen to jace.peer, jace.proxygen to jace.proxy, jace.autoproxy to jace.proxy
+- The BatchGenerator, ProxyGenerator and ClassSet constructor signatures have changed (added ClassPath parameter)
+- Removed LibraryProxies which doesn't seem to be used anywhere

 -------------- New changes in 1.1.1